Dakota Square Mall: History

-Formerly owned by Jones Lang LaSalle of Chicago, Illinois, the mall was later owned by The Lightstone Group and sold again to CBL & Associates Properties in May 2012.
+Formerly owned by JLL, the mall was later owned by The Lightstone Group and sold again to CBL & Associates Properties in May 2012.

 Barnes & Noble is located in the mall and opened on March 12, 2008.
 Also in 2008, Scheels All Sports expanded into a store previously occupied by Old Navy.
 As a result, Old Navy relocated within the mall.

 On June 6, 2017, it was announced that Sears would be closing as part of a plan to close 72 stores nationwide.
 The store closed in September 2017.

 On April 18, 2018, it was announced that Herberger's would also be closing as parent company The Bon-Ton Stores was going out of business.
 The store closed on August 26, 2018.
 That space has been divided into smaller stores like Party City, Ross Dress For Less, T-Mobile, and Ulta Beauty.

 On February 19, 2021, it was announced that Scheels All Sports would be relocating to the former Sears space in 2022.

+In 2025, Party City closed as part of a plan to close nearly 700 stores across 45 states.